CERTCC/CERT-Guide-to-CVD/docs/why_this_guide.md

 <div class="grid" markdown>

-!!! abstract "Traditional and Mobile Computing"
+!!! abstract "Traditional Computing"

-    In the traditional computing arena, most vendors and researchers have settled into a reasonable rhythm of allowing the vendor some time to fix vulnerabilities prior to publishing a vulnerability report more widely.
+    In the traditional computing arena (e.g., dominated by laptops, desktops, servers, and locally-run software), most vendors and researchers have settled into a reasonable rhythm of allowing the vendor some time to fix vulnerabilities prior to publishing a vulnerability report more widely.

+!!! abstract "Mobile Computing"

+    Mobile computing (e.g., Smartphones, tablets, and other mobile devices) has introduced new challenges to the vulnerability coordination process.
-    We first started thinking about _supply chain viscosity_ in the context of mobile computing, where the complexity of the ecosystem made it difficult to establish consistent practices for reporting and remediating vulnerabilities.
+    For example, we first started thinking about _supply chain viscosity_ in the context of mobile computing, where the complexity of the ecosystem made it difficult to establish consistent practices for reporting and remediating vulnerabilities.